Why Is Mac Storage Still Full Even After Deleting Files?

 Check out the article here to find the hidden system files: How to View Hidden Files on Mac?

-- Uninstall all those apps that are no longer in use.
+- Uninstall all those apps that are not needed any further.

-- Check the Users folder for any leftover files.
+- Inspect the users folder for some additional overlooked files.

 Quick Solution: If nothing above worked, try the expert tool that permanently erases files by overwriting them using secure wiping methods.
 Go to the Professional Approach.

-1. Try Opening the Storage Tab to Free Space
+1. Use the Storage Tab to Free Space

-- Click the Apple logo at the top-left corner of your Mac.
+- Click on the Apple logo in the top-left corner of your Mac.

-- Optimise Storage – removes unnecessary files and old attachments.
+- Optimise Storage: Remove old files, unnecessary files and old attachments.

 Note: You can select the option of Store in iCloud & make use of iCloud storage for saving files.
 You need to pay extra storage fees if your data goes beyond the 5 GB limit.